sanjaybasu/ice-detention-mortality/README.md

 5. Cross-check public reporting updates (CY2025 and January 2026) using the linked sources in `all_272_deaths_detailed.csv`
 6. Total: 272 deaths ✓

----

-## System Requirements

-**To run replication code:**
-- Python 3.11+
-- pandas, numpy, scipy, matplotlib

-**To view data:**
-- Any CSV viewer (Excel, Google Sheets, etc.)

-**To access source PDFs:**
-- Web browser with PDF support

----

-## Citation

-If using this data or analysis, please cite:

-> Mortality in U.S. Immigration and Customs Enforcement Detention, Fiscal Years 2004-2025: An Epidemiological Analysis.
-[Journal], 2025.

----

-## Contact

-For questions about the data or methodology, refer to:
-- Manuscript and appendix for complete methods
-- Source documents guide for data sources
-- Medical review summary for clinical analysis

----

-**Package Version:** 2.3 (Complete - All 272 Deaths)
-**Last Updated:** January 2026 (age and facility location fully populated for all 272 deaths via FOIA PDF extraction, ICE individual reports, and public reporting updates)
-**Total Deaths:** 272 (FY2004–Jan 2026)
-**Complete Data:** 100%